dbierer/php-class-notes/apache-nov-2017.md

   * Create ScriptAlias for server side includes
   * Create html with ssi date
   * Don’t do PHP
+* from Francois to All Participants: I know you did not write these examples, but you know we are not supposed to use port 81-83? anything under 1024 (if I remember correctly) are reserved for specific apps

 ## EXAMPLES
 * Created user `apache` using this command: `useradd apache`
 * Modified `/usr/local/apache2/conf/httpd.conf` as follows: